 Some large US cities provide different methods of public transportation, including buses, taxis or trains.
 Though, in most places, the efficiency of the public transportation is poor.
 The frequency of stops is low and they are not well connected.
 You will have to rely on your private car for transportation in most cases.
 Most people either travel with their own cars or ride-sharing services in US.

 Taxis and Uber/Lyft are available.
 However, bear in mind that these companies may not be active in smaller towns.

-Driving in United States
+Driving in the us